 The group will pilot the system in northern California’s Sacramento-San Joaquin River Delta, an area often referred to as the “nexus of California’s statewide water system.”
 The river delta covers 1,100 square miles and provides water to the San Francisco Bay Area and coastal and southern California and supports dozens of legally protected fish, plant and animal species.
 In addition, nearly 75% of this land is used for agriculture.

 The sensor technology is provided by SweetSense Inc, which is currently monitoring the groundwater supplies for over a million people in Kenya and Ethiopia, which plans to scale to 5 million by the end of the year.
 The sensor data are transmitted over satellite networks to an online data analytics platform.

 “By remotely monitoring groundwater use using our sensors, we’re able to help improve and maintain sustainable access to water supplies for people, farmers, and livestock.
-The work we’re doing in Africa is directly translatable to California,” said Evan Thomas, CEO of SweetSense and Mortenson Chair of Global Engineering at the University of Colorado Boulder.
+The work we’re doing in Africa is directly translatable to California,” said Evan Thomas, CEO of SweetSense and Mortenson Chair of Global Engineering & Resilience at the University of Colorado Boulder.
 “Our research team at the University of Colorado will assist in modeling groundwater use through the sensor data and satellite detected rainfall and weather correlations.”

 The collaboration began in response to the Sustainable Groundwater Management Act (SGMA), which was signed into California law in 2014.
 SGMA mandated the creation of Groundwater Sustainability Agencies (GSAs), local groups that are responsible for ensuring regional groundwater supplies are sustainably managed.
 The GSAs are charged with developing and implementing a plan to make their local groundwater usage sustainable by 2040.